 Whether you use outside or internal audit services for your parcel supply chain, it’s important to weigh your options and choose the best service that will close gaps in your business processes.
 Know what your audit identifies and maximize on hidden, revenue-generating streams that it might miss such as:

 Late Deliveries—You might be thinking: “Now, I know my internal audit catches late deliveries.”
 But did you know that air shipments are time bound to the minute, not the day?
 That means if that air shipment to Wichita hits its recipient’s desk a minute late, it’s eligible for a credit on the shipping charge.
+If late deliveries are anticipated, ensure that you are catching all of them and plan accordingly.

 Commercial versus Residential Surcharges—Even with seasonal help, parcel carrier drivers are busier than ever and mistakes are inevitable.
 And if those mistakes happen to be incorrect residential surcharges, you could be out anywhere from $2.50 to $4.50 a pop.